rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 52. You need to create an autoscaling managed instance group for an HTTPS web application.
 You want to make sure that unhealthy VMs are recreated.
 What should you do?

-- Create a health check on port 443 and use that when creating the Managed Instance Group. **_Most Voted_**
+- Create a health check on port 443 and use that when creating the Managed Instance Group. **_Correct Option_**

 - Select Multi-Zone instead of Single-Zone when creating the Managed Instance Group.